SHSO Structure and Funding

 - MetroNorth services are provided by a full-time Housing Coordinator employed by the Town of Reading, with member communities each paying a portion of the salary/benefits.

-- Assabett Regional Housing Consortium, Metrowest Collaborative Development was selected as a contractor following a competitive RFP process; the lead Town of Hudson is the contractor and fiscal agent, but it does not provide office space to the SHSO.
+- Metrowest Collaborative Development was selected as the contractor for the Assabett Regional Housing Consortium following a competitive RFP process; the lead Town of Hudson is the contractor and fiscal agent, but it does not provide office space to the SHSO.